 Indiana State Grants – Offered to Indiana residents with financial need who are attending Indiana schools.
 The FAFSA must be received by the Federal Processor by April 15 of the year preceding the award year.
 Please see the State’s policy for renewal.
 Students may receive Indiana grants for a maximum of eight semesters.

 Beginning Fall 2018, students who qualify as a 21st Century Scholar will have full tuition and general fees covered at Valparaiso University.
 This will be covered in combination with federal, state, and institutional grants/scholarships received.

-Valpo Fund Alumni Award – Offered to students who demonstrate financial need based on the FAFSA.
-This award is used to help meet a student’s remaining need after federal, state, and Valpo merit scholarships are awarded.
+Valpo Fund Alumni Award – Offered to students who demonstrate financial need.
+This award is used toward a student’s remaining need after federal, state and Valpo merit scholarships are awarded.
 This award is funded by donors to the Valpo Fund, most of whom are Valpo alumni.

 Illinois Neighbor Grant – This is available to all Illinois residents who file a FAFSA.